Cancer e-Atlas

 The Cancer e-Atlas is an interactive tool which uses maps, charts and data tables to display the information for the area of the UK you are interested in at looking at.
 You can also download the statistics in an excel format.

-Data Available on UK Cancer e-Atlas
+Data Available on the UK Cancer e-Atlas

 The UK cancer e-Atlas has been jointly developed by the NCIN and the UK Association of Cancer Registries (UKACR).
 The cancer statistics are extracted from the UK Cancer Information Service (UKCIS) database, using the latest data available.

-• Cancer incidence statistics based on patients diagnosed in 2006-2008
+• Cancer incidence statistics based on patients diagnosed in 2008-2010

-• Cancer mortality statistics based on people that died from cancer in 2007-2009
+• Cancer mortality statistics based on people that died from cancer in 2009-2011

 Using the Cancer e-Atlas

-The Cancer e-Atlas guide provides an overview on how to use the Cancer e-Atlas and advice on using the statistics.
+The Cancer e-Atlas Guide provides an overview on how to use the Cancer e-Atlas and advice on using the statistics.

 eAtlasGuide11